redis/NRedisStack/Examples/PipelineExample.md

 pipeline.Execute();
 ```

-Access the result of the json response
+Access the result of the JSON response
 ```csharp
 var result = getResponse.Result;
 ```